 At ACU we seek to explore, understand and implement those mechanisms within and beyond our university.
 We do not seek to change autistic people, but rather to build a more inclusive society where autistic people are supported to reduce barriers and recognise and celebrate strengths.

-At ACU we are committed to providing inclusion equity to our students and have established the Autism Inclusion Equity Scholarship.
+We are committed to providing inclusion equity to our students and have established the Autism Inclusion Equity Scholarship.
 This $4,000 scholarship will benefit autistic students commencing studies at our Blacktown Campus.

 We're available 9am–5pm AEDT,